2019 World Juniors: Finland Edges Americans for Gold

 Switzerland got their first real chance on a power play — where they had proven potent in this tournament, especially Philipp Kurashev with four man-advantage markers — but Russian goaltender Pyotr Kochetkov kicked out his right pad to stop Sven Leuenberger’s one-timer from the slot.

 Shortly after killing off that penalty, Russia went back on the attack and Nikita Shashkov snapped a shot past Hollenstein’s blocker on the rush to make it 2-0 at 13:44.
-Vasili Podkolzin, a potential top-five pick in the 2019 NHL draft, sprung Shashkov for that goal.
+Vasili Podkolzin, another potential top-five pick in the 2019 NHL draft, sprung Shashkov for that goal.

 Switzerland’s best chance of the first period came in the final minute when a terrible turnover handed Kurashev the puck all alone in the slot, but Kochetkov executed a poke-check to keep it a two-goal lead through 20 minutes.